gautav2003/lockup-password-manager/README.md

-# lockup-password-manager
+# lockup-app
-a secure password manager with email verification and master key and other features
+so lockup app a secure password manager with email verification and master key and other features